-- holds ultimate responsibility for safeguarding and child protection, including online safety, in the school and is a member of the SLT; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or familial abuse or exploitation; - encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - will refer a child if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
-Enquiries must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of the additional file is marked on the pupil records;
+- holds ultimate responsibility for safeguarding and child protection, including online safety, in the school and is a member of the SLT; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or familial abuse or exploitation; - encourages a culture of listening to children and taking account of their wishes and feelings; - refreshes every two years their knowledge and skills to enable them to carry out the role and at regular intervals but at least annually accesses updates to keep up with any developments relevant to their role; - will refer a child if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
+Enquiries must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of the additional file is marked on the pupil records, where paper records are still in use; - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file, ensuring secure transit) and that confirmation of receipt is obtained; - in addition to the Safeguarding File, the DSL should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving, for example, information that would allow a new placement to continue supporting victims of abuse and have the support in place for when the child arrives; all transfers of information should be made securely;

 &lt;sup>4 All new enquiries go to the MASH, DSLs can consult on 0345 155 1071.
 In an emergency out of hours referrals can be made to the Emergency Duty Team on 0845 6000 388 or Police.

-&lt;sup>5 Online forms are available via Devon County Council or DCFP
+Online forms are available via Devon County Council or DCFP